Paraphrases as Foreign Languages in Multilingual Neural Machine Translation: Conclusion

 We train on paraphrases as foreign languages in the style of multilingual NMT.
 Adding paraphrases improves translation quality, the rare word issue, and diversity in lexical choice.
 Adding the source paraphrases helps more than adding the target ones, while combining both boosts performance further.
 Adding multilingual data to paraphrases yields mixed performance.

-We would like to explore the common structure and terminology consistency across different paraphrases.
-Since structure and terminology are shared across paraphrases, we are interested in a building an explicit representation of the paraphrases and extend our work for better translation, or translation with more explicit and more explainable hidden states, which is very important in all neural systems.
+We would like to explore the common structure and terminology consistency across paraphrases.
+As structure and terminology are shared across paraphrases, we are interested in building an explicit representation of the paraphrases and extending our work for better translation, or translation with more explicit and more explainable hidden states, which is very important in all neural systems.

 We are interested in broadening our dataset in our future experiments.
 We hope to use other parallel paraphrasing corpora like the poetry dataset as shown in Table~\ref{table:if}.
 There are very few poems that are translated multiple times into the same language, we therefore need to train on extremely small dataset.
 Rhetoric in paraphrasing is important in poetry dataset, which again depends on the training paraphrases.
 The limited data issue is also relevant to the low-resource setting.